 Ever thought about how much you spend on holiday gifts each year?
 The real question is: How much could you be saving around this time of year by avoiding a few holiday gift exchanges?
 The holiday season is one of the most expensive times of the year.
-But this time, my husband and I are going to change that.
+This time around, my husband and I are going to change that.

 We plan on buying our first home next year, which is naturally a costly process, and time is of the essence.
 Instead of making November, December, and January our most expensive months, we’re focusing on saving and increasing our down-payment fund.

 So we won’t be exchanging gifts with relatives or friends or neighbors.
 We’re just getting a few things for each other and our son — that’s it.
 It will probably be our smallest Christmas yet, and I’m pretty excited.